 Post-curing & Purification.
 Our Cleansing Protocol for 100% cytotoxicity pass in just few steps:

-- clean prints inside a flask containing our Cleaning Fluid for 5-10 minutes in an ultrasonic bath at room temperature
+1. clean prints inside a flask containing our Cleaning Fluid Bio for 5-10 minutes in an ultrasonic bath at room temperature

-- dip prints inside a flask containing fresh Cleaning Fluid and postcure them in a light box (with either 385, 405 nm or Visible light for 30 minutes) at room temperature (avoid temperatures above 50C to avoid yellowing)
+2. dip prints inside a flask containing fresh Cleaning Fluid Bio and postcure them in a light box (with either 385, 405 nm or Visible light for 30 minutes) at room temperature (avoid temperatures above 50C to avoid yellowing)

-- dip prints in the Purification Fluid for 5-10 minutes to remove any residual brown color from residual byproducts left by the cure tester.
+4. dip prints in the Purification kit for 5-10 minutes to remove any residual brown color from residual byproducts left by the cure tester.

-Our Cure Tester and Purification kit are supplied as a kit, which contains 1 dispenser (dropper), 2 empty flasks to inmerse the prints in the liquids , 1 bottle of 1 Litre containing the Cure Tester (supplied as powder for shipping safety) and 1 bottle of 1 Litre containing the Purification Fluid (supplied as powder for shipping safety).
+Our Cure Tester and Purification kit are supplied as a kit, which contains 1 dispenser (dropper), 2 empty flasks to inmerse the prints in the liquids , 1 bottle of 1 Litre containing the Cure Tester (supplied as powder for shipping safety) and 1 bottle of 1 Litre containing the Purification kit (supplied as powder for shipping safety).
+Add 1 L of water to the original empty bottles containing the Cure Tester & Purification kit (mix well for full powder dissolution).

 Read the MSDS (the kit contains corrosive chemicals), use gloves and goggles to avoid any contact with skin and eyes.